h4rml3ss-actual/protogen-thought-display/README.md

 ## 💬 Subtitles & Trigger Logic

-- Subtitles are streamed from the Python process over a named pipe and rendered as HUD overlays.
+- Subtitles appear on screen with a typewriter-style animation, breaking text across multiple lines.
-- Words matching folder names in `animations/` will trigger playback.
+- Words matching folder names in `animations/` will trigger a visual response.
+- If no new subtitles arrive for a randomized interval, a "glitch" message is shown in the terminal and the visor window briefly hides.

 ## 📦 Dependencies